ysuzuki19/enveror-rs/README.md

 # Feature

-- represent the structure of env-vals using `.`.
+- represent the structure of env-vals using `.`
-- define the structure of environment variables using `serde` in `enveror`.
+- define the structure of environment variables using `serde` in `enveror`
-- each variable (without object) is fully defined within a single line.
+- each variable (without object) is fully defined within a single line

 # Sample